MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-database.md

 ## 5: Insert a record and query the database

 1. Create a file named *use_db.py* with the following code.
-Note the dependencies on the `DB_SERVER_NAME`, `DB_ADMIN_NAME`, and `DB_ADMIN_PASSWORD` environment variables, which should be populated with the values from the provisioning code.
+Note the dependencies on the `DB_SERVER_NAME`, `DB_ADMIN_NAME`, and `DB_ADMIN_PASSWORD` environment variables, whose values are from the provisioning code.
 This code work only for MySQL; you use different libraries for PostgreSQL and MariaDB.

     :::code language="python" source="~/../python-sdk-docs-examples/db/use_db.py":::

     All of this code uses the mysql.connector API.
 The only Azure-specific part is the full host domain for MySQL server (mysql.database.azure.com).

-1. Download the certificate needed to communicate over SSL with your Azure Database for MySQL server from https://www.digicert.com/CACerts/BaltimoreCyberTrustRoot.crt.pem and save the certificate file to the same folder as the Python file.
-(This step is described on [Obtain an SSL Certificate](/azure/mysql/howto-configure-ssl#step-1-obtain-ssl-certificate) in the Azure Database for MySQL documentation.)
+1. Download the certificate needed to communicate over TSL/SSL with your Azure Database for MySQL server from https://www.digicert.com/CACerts/BaltimoreCyberTrustRoot.crt.pem and save the certificate file to the same folder as the Python file.
+For more information, see [Obtain an SSL Certificate](/azure/mysql/howto-configure-ssl#step-1-obtain-ssl-certificate) in the Azure Database for MySQL documentation.

 1. Run the code: